IBM/acme-freight/README.md

 Acme Freight Shipping is a fictional shipping and logistics company using the [Logistics Wizard](https://github.com/ibm-bluemix/logistics-wizard) application framework to reimagine supply chain optimization systems for the 21st century.

+Acme Freight uses an application, called [Logistic Wizard](https://github.com/ibm-bluemix/logistics-wizard) to manage some of its assets.
+The application is composed of several microservices, including three Cloud Foundry applications and multiple OpenWhisk actions.

+Acme Freight uses LoopBack, an open source Node.js framework, built for quickly creating and exposing APIs for new and existing applications and data.
+LoopBack enables Acme Freight to create an application that integrates with their existing ERP system, and API Connect allows them to expose data via a managed API.

 ## Hands-on Content and Tutorials